michelbierlaire/biogeme/docs/source/examples.rst

 Multiple Discrete Continuous Extreme Value models
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 It is possible to estimate the parameters of Multiple Discrete Continuous Extreme Value (MDCEV) models with Biogeme, and to use the estimated model for forecasting.
-This is described in n upcoming report.
+This is described in `Bierlaire and Wang (2024) <https://transp-or.epfl.ch/documents/technicalReports/BierWang24.pdf>`_

 .. toctree::
   :maxdepth: 2